MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 **replication_regions** I set this to northeurope which is the same location as the shared gallery because I don't want the image to replicate.
 For redundancy you can specify multiple regions in a list.

-A managed image name and resource group is still required to upload the completed image to even though you are saving the image to the shared gallery at the same time.
+A managed image name and resource group is still required to upload the completed image even though you are saving the image to the shared gallery at the same time.

 Full Packer template for shared image
 <script src="https://gist.github.com/MatthewJDavis/2555ea2f0ae55d588247e6060daff6c3.js"></script>